codelittinc/node-base-project/tests/integration/README.md

 ## General Guidelines

-- When creating a new test, we want to be easy to understand where its issue.
+When creating a new test, we want to quickly understand where it is issued.
 For that matter we have created the following definition to set as `describes`.

 `Class` > `#method` > `expected result` > `conditions for that result`